Multifocal choroiditis and panuveitis

 Multifocal choroiditis and panuveitis (MCP) is an inflammatory disorder of unknown etiology, affecting the choroid, retina, and vitreous of the eye that presents asymmetrically, most often in young myopic women with photopsias, enlargement of the physiologic blind spot and decreased vision.

 The first description of the disease was written in 1973.

-Symptoms
+Symptoms and signs

 Symptoms include blurry vision, with or without sensitivity to light, blind spots, floaters, eye discomfort and perceived flashes of light.

+Cause

 Diagnosis

 An ophthalmologist may use a series of imaging techniques.
 A test called flourescein angiography uses a special dye and camera to study blood flow in the back layers of the eye.

 When a person has multifocal choroiditis (MFC), lesions in the eye will appear as fluorescent spots.
 Visual field tests may also show an enlarged blind spot or a decrease in visual clarity.
 Often, doctors may order blood tests to check if the symptoms are caused by a viral disease rather than MFC.